zack-kern/dog-vs-cat-api-app/README.md

 # Features

+- User can begin a game
+- User can select Mean Cat
-- User can view app
+- User can select Good Dog
-- User can play app
+- User can view winning team
-- User can restart app
+- User can play again

 # Preview